 .
 If you have any questions, please consult the International Services Center at 407-823-2337.

-The Educational Leadership MA program requires a minimum of 30 credit hours beyond the bachelor’s degree, including 9 credit hours of research and measurement courses, 21 credit hours of administration courses, and passing a comprehensive exam at the end of studies.
+The Educational Leadership MA program requires a minimum of 30 credit hours beyond the bachelor’s degree, including 9 credit hours of research and measurement courses and 21 credit hours of administration courses.
 The courses may be taken in any order the student wishes but the culminating Research Report (EDA 6909) must be taken last.

-Students enrolled in the Florida State approved MED, EdS, or Modified Core programs in educational leadership may not take these online courses for credit unless approved by their educational leadership faculty advisor.
+Students enrolled in the Florida state-approved MEd, EdS, or Modified Core programs in educational leadership may not take these online courses for credit unless approved by their educational leadership faculty adviser.

 |Total Credit Hours Required:|

 The MA program does not fulfill state certification requirements.

 Required Courses—30 Credit Hours

 Research and Measurement—9 Credit Hours

 - EDF 6481 Fundamentals of Graduate Research in Education (3 credit hours)

 - EDF 6401 Statistics for Educational Data (3 credit hours) OR EDF 6432 Measurement and Evaluation in Education (3 credit hours)